University of Minnesota Law School, J.D., 1982, Cum Laude

-Lauren has a wide range of business litigation experience ranging from regulatory litigation with states to defending "selling away" and fraud cases.
+Lauren has a wide range of business litigation experience ranging from regulatory litigation with states, product liability claims, shareholder disputes to defending "selling away" and fraud cases.

 Significant business litigation handled by Lauren includes:

 - Successfully prosecuted multiple actions for employers to enforce non-competes, mandate “return” of electronic confidential information and enjoin use of confidential information;